 Bringing you the best vegan waffle recipe to satisfy all your comfort food cravings.
-This easy vegan dessert is perfect in time for Valentine’s Day, but stays relevant all year round.
+It's beginner-friendly and can be served as breakfast or a snack.

-- Super easy to customise according to taste?
-Yes!
+- Super easy to customise according to taste

 - They’re served with the most delicious fresh raspberry sauce (optional)